Liyuna123/Gesture_Controlled_Robot/index.md

 **Ultrasonic Sensor:**
 The first issue I faced was while wiring the Ultrasonic Sensor.
 This was a challenge because, to be powered, the sensor needs 5V.
 This was a problem because the 5V pin was occupied in my Arduino board by the HC-05.
 I wasn't sure what to do because powering it by a seperate power supply would be difficult.
 However, I remembered that the HC-05 could be powered by either a 5V or a 3.3V.
 Therefore, I rewired the HC-05 so that it was connected to the 3.3V pin and GND.
 I was then able to power the sensor.
 There are two other pins that should be connected, and, after doing some research, I found that they are commonly connected to pins 9 and 10.
 However, these were occupied as well.
 This had a simple fix, though, because I remembered that the Software Serial library allows you to set pins.

+**Remembering and Repeating Previous Motions:**
+To add the button feature, I added for loops and if statements so that the code would identify which gestures were last used and repeat it.
+However, at first, when I did this, the robot responded by going in a direction for a second and stopping.
+I went back and changed the code so that the buffer would not add 'stop' when updating.
+This was so that the robot didn't use stop as all 3 gestures that it was trying to repeat.
+However, this did not completely resolve the issue.
+Later, I added 'delay's so that the gestures wouldn't be repeated consecutively with only milliseconds of running.

 # Final Milestone